Employee Benefits

 A will, also called a last will and testament, helps determine what happens to your assets after you pass.
 Assets can include money, real estate, personal items, and more that will be distributed to your loved ones should anything happen to you.

 While writing your will can be an overwhelming process, it’s important to ensure your assets are distributed according to your wishes.
 Creating your last will and testament is one of the most important parts of planning your estate.
+An estate plan encompasses more than just a will; it includes various legal documents and strategies to manage your assets and wishes during your lifetime and after your death.
+A will is an essential estate planning document, but other documents like living trusts and powers of attorney are also important.

 Writing a will step-by-step